Universal Design and Lighting

 Universal Design is a usability philosophy which holds that products and architectural spaces should be made accessible and usable by as many people as possible regardless of their age, abilities or experience.
 It is accessible design for everyone.
+ADA compliant lighting fixtures are an example of universal design.

 The movement began in the late 1970s with the teachings of designer and architect Ron Mace.